Bahnar people: Sub-ethnicities

+Ethnic linkages

+The Haroi people, who are currently considered a sub-ethnic of the Cham people, were historically said to be the Bahnar people who lived in the Champa city-states.
+They then slowly assimilated with other Austronesian-speaking ethnic groups such as the Cham, until they became the Cham people and adopted the Cham language and culture which had quite a high Austroasiatic influence.

+Religion

+The Bahnar people are followers of traditional religions (animism and polytheism).
+However, there is a large Christian population among them, just like other central highlands ethnic groups (Montagnards) where they experience discrimination because of their religion.

 Culture

 Arts

-Epics (Bahnar language: H'amon) such as Dam Noi represent centuries-old aspirations of Banar people.
+Epics (Bahnar: H'amon) such as Dam Noi represent centuries-old aspirations of Bahnar people.

 Like many of the other ethnic groups of Vietnam's Central Highlands, the Bahnar play a great number of traditional musical instruments, including ensembles of pitched gongs and string instruments made from bamboo.
-These instruments are sometimes played in concert for special occasions, which may also involve ceremonial Rượu cần (rice wine) drinking and group dancing.
+These instruments are sometimes played in concert for special occasions, which may also involve ceremonial rượu cần (rice wine) drinking and group dancing.